 ON THIS PAGE: You will learn about the different ways doctors use to treat people with a brain tumor.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 This section outlines treatments that are the standard of care (the best proven treatments available) for brain tumors.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
 For more information, see the Clinical Trials and Latest Research section.

 In brain tumor care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatment.
 This is called a multidisciplinary team and can include neuro-oncologists, medical oncologists, radiation oncologists, surgeons, nurses, social workers, rehabilitation therapists, neuropsychologists, and other specialists.